2024 Solar Incentives Guide for White Bear, MN - Tax Credits & Rebates

 When people think of solar incentives, federal incentives may be the first thing that comes to mind.
 It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
 The ITC is a tax credit that reduces your taxes by a certain percentage of the money you spend on your solar system.

 The ITC can be applied to solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, accessories, labor and equipment.
-This credit can be claimed on a solar panel system installed on a primary or secondary residence in the United States that you own.
-Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
+You can receive this credit for solar panels installed on a primary or secondary residence in the United States that you own.
+The original amount you could claim was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
 There is no maximum amount you can claim.

 Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit applies to you, reach out to your local White Bear solar installation expert.
+To better understand how the new Clean Energy Credit applies to you, reach out to your local White Bear solar installers.

 State & Local Solar Incentives